Azure/azure-powershell/src/Resources/Resources/help/Get-AzTag.md

 This command uses the *Detailed* parameter to get detailed information about all predefined tags in the subscription.
 Using the *Detailed* parameter is the equivalent of using the *Name* parameter for every tag.

-### Example 4: Get the entire set of tags under a subscription
+### Example 4: Get the entire set of tags on a subscription

 ```powershell
 PS C:\>Get-AzTag -ResourceId /subscriptions/{subId}